-3.4 Consultation outcomes and reporting
+3.3 Consultation outcomes and reporting

 APA is focused on achieving positive community consultation outcomes as part of its business activities.
-As such, the following consultation outcomes will be utilised to benchmark the consultation undertaken as part of the Pipeline Project:
+As such, the following consultation outcomes will be utilised to benchmark the consultation undertaken as part of the Project:

-- Positive relationships are formed between APA and its stakeholders; - Affected community stakeholders are fully notified and engaged before any activity starts that may or will impact them or their environs; - Clear and transparent information was provided to allow the community to engage and respond appropriately to our consultation processes; - Appropriate forums were offered and provided to ensure full understanding of the impact APA may have on community activity, environs or land; and - APA is seen as a business of integrity that is respectful of the communities within which it operates, while being fully engaged and accountable for its activity.
+- Positive relationships are formed between APA and its stakeholders - Affected community stakeholders are fully notified and engaged before any activity starts that may or will impact them or their environs - Clear and transparent information was provided to allow the community to engage and respond appropriately to our consultation processes - Appropriate forums were offered and provided to ensure full understanding of the impact APA may have on community activity, environs or land; and - APA is seen as a business of integrity that is respectful of the communities within which it operates, while being fully engaged and accountable for its activities.

+In summary the consultation process is designed to be transparent, respectful and iterative, with statutory approvals subject to issues identified during consultation being addressed.
 Specific criteria with respect to desired outcomes have been developed for each phase of the consultation programme.
-These criteria are outlined in Section 5.
+These criteria are outlined in Section 5.0

 APA will generate monthly reporting to the Department of Environment, Land, Water and Planning (DELWP) on the consultation undertaken with external stakeholders in the previous month, including specific reference to any complaints or grievances.
-The reporting will be undertaken until completion of the regulatory approval process, by way of acceptance of the Construction Environmental Management Plan (CEMP).
-Following this regulatory reporting will be undertaken in accordance with the CEMP and other management documentation.
+The reporting will be undertaken until completion of the regulatory approval process, by way of acceptance of the Construction Environmental Management Plan (CEMP) and Construction Safety Management Plan (CSMP).
+Following this, regulatory reporting will be undertaken in accordance with the approved management documentation.